James Mack (curator)

 James Mack (Galvan Kepler Macnamara; 1941 – 3 June 2004) was a curator, director, advisor and arts advocate in New Zealand and the Pacific.

 Career

-Mack trained as a teacher, specialising in arts and crafts teaching and spent several years on the South Auckland Education Board as an Arts and Crafts Advisor.
+Mack trained as a teacher at the Dunedin Teachers' Training College, specialising in arts and crafts teaching and spent several years on the South Auckland Education Board as an Arts and Crafts Advisor.

 Between 1968 and 1971, he worked at the Dunedin Public Art Gallery as an assistant director.

 In 1972, he joined the newly amalgamated Waikato Museum and Art Gallery.
 There he curated the 1973 exhibition Taranaki Saw it All: The Story of Te Whiti O Rongomai of Parihaka, ‘stepping into a cross-cultural role that few had undertaken in the gallery environment of the time.’

 In 1974, Mack began four years at the East West Centre in Honolulu as a Senior Fellow and visiting Research Associate.
 He then worked as a project manager for the Queen Elizabeth II Arts Council in the late 1970s.